WildLotus-15/CS50W-Project-5-Final/README.md

 I think my project meets this requirements for following reasons:
 1. the website is entirely feasible with a designed `API`.
-2. Implemented functionalities that other modern-day websites are having such as `creating posts` and `modifying their state`, `leaving the comments with like reactions on them`, and `updating their status`.
-Also having the ability to `add the post into the individual "favorite" section`.
+2. Implemented functionalities that other modern-day websites are having such as creating posts and modifying their state, leaving the comments with like reactions on them, and updating their status.
+Also having the ability to add the post into the individual "favorite" section`.
-3. Also `image uploading and downloading` is the part which satisfied me very much.
+3. Also image uploading and downloading is the part which satisfied me very much.

 ### Complexity
 As for Complexity, I tried to have `user experience` on the highest level this is manifested in the fact that in most actions, page reloading isn't required.
 But in some places like `user favorite section` when a post is being removed, functionality is being chosen over comfort level.
 Also when a `post is created` page is reloaded to not to make things more difficult.

 ## Settings
-Besides the default configuration of the project, I added the `app name` in `installed apps`, `AUTH_USER_MODEL` (Django uses is it to authenticate a user), `MEDIA_URL` (Which is a way of accessing media files by their URL), and `MEDIA_ROOT` (To store all media files).
+Besides the default configuration of the project, I added the included app name `meme` in `installed_apps`, `AUTH_USER_MODEL` (Django uses is it to authenticate a user), `MEDIA_URL` (Which is a way of accessing media files by their URL), and `MEDIA_ROOT` (To store all media files).

 [Back to Top](https://github.com/WildLotus-15/CS50W-Project-5-Final#cs50w-project-5-final)

 ## Root Routes
 I included app URL in the project's default root.
 With the use of `re_path` and specified path, the `User` can download `Image`, following code on line 29 (extending URL patterns) gives an ability to access an actual image with its URL so then I can access them and then display it on the index page.

 [Back to Top](https://github.com/WildLotus-15/CS50W-Project-5-Final#cs50w-project-5-final)
 ## Models
 There are 4 models for the memes app database: